toohey/toohey-ATG-Endeca/README.markdown

 This guide was inspired by (and copies from) [https://github.com/grahammather/ATG-CRS](https://github.com/grahammather/ATG-CRS) and [https://github.com/kpath/Vagrant-CRS](https://github.com/kpath/Vagrant-CRS).
 And whereas there are many similarities, there are some major differences:

-* Target
+* Purpose
 	* This is to help create developer environments not for production
-	* This script is only for installing software stack
-	* and then creating a non-project specific base box
-* Offline usage possible
+* Offline usage (almost) possible
 	* This script uses only the files listed
 	* Does not update the OS or anything else silently
-	* hence internet connection not required after downloading
+	* minimal internet bandwidth required after downloading
 * Products used
 	* MySQL is used rather than Oracle DB
 	* CentOS 6.5 is used rather than Oracle Linux